mcarifio/blog/src/git-server-over-ssh.md

   debug again.
 Yes, this can be time consuming, but so is flailing.

 Having read more than a few longer tutorials like this one, I'm often torn between the impatience of getting something done and moving on to "more important things" and taking a moment (or an hour or even an afternoon) to understand what's actualy going on.
-Having spent a few days myself on this -- doing the initial exercise of setting up a remote git repo, screwing it up, realizing there isn't anything tutorial and current on this topic, writing it
+Having spent a few days myself on this -- doing the initial exercise of setting up a remote git repo, screwing it up, realizing there isn't a current tutorial on this topic, writing it
 -- I think it's worthy of your attention, but let me sell you -- briefly! -- now.
 In the age of the cloud (i.e. now), you will need to ssh into remote machines all the time, either directly (using the `ssh` command or all it's many variants e.g. `pagent` on windows) or indirectly using some wrapper e.g. `git`.
 If, like me, you learned enough in the past to "get by" with lotsa "cut-and-paste", you'll need to up your game a little bit and [level up](https://en.m.wiktionary.org/wiki/level_up) as my son likes to say.
 Of course there are books devoted to this topic.
 No, I haven't read them either.

 ## Notation

 Some notes on notation.
 This post follows the usual pattern of "explain the next step", do the step (cut-and-paste the bash commands) and then "test the results".
-If you did the step but don't get the results you want, you will need to figure out why.
-Unfortunately, that might include that my tutorial is flawed.
+If you did the step but don't get the results you want, you will need to figure out why (including that my tutorial is flawed).
 But that's the point of testing each step.
 You are building up the final answer.
 The commands are designed to be "cut-and-paste" but you still need to think as you do them.
 I would have loved to have written (say) a python script that "just creates a remote git repo over ssh".
 Maybe someday I will ... or someone more capable will.
 But for now, it's manual.
 You'll learn something!

 Let's start.